chhopsky/twine2plural/README.md

 4. Go back to the content browser, right click on the data table and reimport from source
 5. Place a chr_base actor onto the map in the level editor
 6. Click on it, set the variable NPC_Name to Kristin and the variable dialogue start to "line_1"
+7. Assign a skeletal mesh or static mesh to the character
-7. Hit play.
+8. Hit play.
 Hit E to interact with an NPC.

 You can do this with as many different base_chr actors as you want.
 Go forth, and make games.